 }

-, all the methods automatically get the right behavior.
+Now, when a contract specifies type ContractType = Enumerable;, all the methods automatically get the right behavior.
 No need for the developer to manually override anything!
 And, of course, our mutually exclusive traits remain intact.

 The Architecture